runpod/docs/docs/serverless/github-integration.md

 ## Authorize RunPod

-You will need to authorize RunPod to have access to deploy your GitHub repository as a container.
+You will need to authorize RunPod to have access to your GitHub repository.

 You can connect and authorize your GitHub account either through the [settings page](http://runpod.io/console/user/settings) or when deploying through the GitHub integration for the first time.
 Only one GitHub account per RunPod account can be connected at a time.